dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 [!code-csharp[](~/blazor/common/samples/5.x/BlazorSample_WebAssembly/CustomFieldClassProvider.cs?highlight=11)]

-Set the class on the form's <xref:Microsoft.AspNetCore.Components.Forms.EditContext> instance.
+Set the `CustomFieldClassProvider` class as the Field CSS Class Provider on the form's <xref:Microsoft.AspNetCore.Components.Forms.EditContext> instance with <xref:Microsoft.AspNetCore.Components.Forms.EditContextFieldClassExtensions.SetFieldCssClassProvider%2A>.

 `Pages/FormExample7.razor`:

 [!code-razor[](~/blazor/common/samples/5.x/BlazorSample_WebAssembly/Pages/forms-and-validation/FormExample7.razor?highlight=21)]

 The preceding example checks the validity of all form fields and applies a style to each field.
 If the form should only apply custom styles to a subset of the fields, make `CustomFieldClassProvider` apply styles conditionally.
 The following `CustomFieldClassProvider2` example only applies a style to the `Name` field.
-If other fields were present with field names not matching `Name`, `string.Empty` is returned, and no style is applied.
+For any fields with names not matching `Name`, `string.Empty` is returned, and no style is applied.

 `CustomFieldClassProvider2.cs`: